 Hazardous Waste Operations

 The extraordinary time and costs associated with the permitting process in California make in-state processing of hazardous waste economically uncompetitive with out-of-state hazardous waste processing facilities.
 Yet, permitted hazardous waste facilities in California are a vital component of the state’s economy and perform essential functions related to military defense, recycling hazardous waste, remediating contaminated sites and protecting public health.
 More than 1.8 billion pounds of California hazardous waste is disposed of in California facilities each year.
 This article provides background about the current state of hazardous waste management in California and summarizes seminal recent legislative and regulatory developments that will have an impact on California’s hazardous waste management for years to come.

 The federal Resource Conservation and Recovery Act (RCRA) of 1976 is the primary law governing the disposal and treatment of hazardous waste.
 RCRA is a comprehensive “cradle to grave” regulation that imposes stringent record keeping and reporting requirements on generators, transporters and operators of treatment, storage and disposal facilities handling hazardous waste.
 The California Department of Toxic Substances Control (DTSC) regulates the handling, management and remediation of hazardous substances, materials and waste, and administers the federal RCRA program in California.

-Over the last several years, DTSC has struggled with significant public relations issues, including decreased stakeholder confidence and public trust.
-The issues arose out of the mishandling of hazardous waste facility permitting and enforcement, which resulted in contamination and neglected cost-recovery efforts for cleanups across the state.
-The neglect led to an accumulation of 1,661 projects totaling almost $194 million in uncollected cleanup costs dating back 26 years.
+Over the last several years, DTSC has struggled with significant public relations issues, including decreased stakeholder confidence and public trust arising out of the mishandling of hazardous waste facility permitting and enforcement, resulting in contamination and neglected cost-recovery efforts for cleanups across the state.
+These problems have led to an accumulation of 1,661 projects totaling almost $194 million in uncollected cleanup costs dating back almost three decades.